DevyusCode/PeyrSharp/Documentation/core/guid-options.md

 public bool Braces { get; set; }
 ~~~

-The `Braces` property is an `bool`, which will determine if you want braces in the Guid that will be generated if used with `GuidGen.Generate()`.
+The `Braces` property is a `bool`, which will determine if you want braces in the Guid that will be generated if used with `GuidGen.Generate()`.

 ::: info
 This property can be initialized when using the [`GuidOptions(length, hyphens, braces, upperCaseOnly)`](#guidoptions-length-hyphens-braces-uppercaseonly) constructor.